What Does 144Hz Mean?

 In fact, it is something that you just have to see for yourself, and you can’t do that by viewing a video of it on a 60Hz display.

-However, a variable refresh rate (VRR) is a great technology that is becoming more and more popular.
+A variable refresh rate (VRR) is a great technology that is becoming more and more popular.
 NVIDIA calls this G-SYNC, while AMD calls it FreeSync, but the core concept is the same.

 A display with VRR will ask the graphics card how quickly it is delivering the frames and adjust the refresh rate accordingly.
 This will eliminate screen tearing at any frame rate up to the maximum refresh rate of the monitor.